gesellc/cpp-interface-compatibility/README.md

 # Steps towards a downward compatible interface

-We follow the changes of the `inventory` library until it's interface can be safely extended without forcing the client `application` to recompile.
+We follow the changes of the `inventory` library until its interface can be safely extended without forcing the client `application` to recompile.

-The quoted text in the following titles refer to sections of the [source article](https://accu.org/index.php/journals/1718).
+The quoted text in the following titles refers to sections of the [source article](https://accu.org/index.php/journals/1718).

 ## Inventory 1.0.0 - "The Goal"